 In the Year View (Headlines + Activity), vertical bars are displayed in your Day Boxes for every event you have in your calendar, letting you quickly tell with just a glance which days of your year have the most events.

 This view organizes your calendar not by a time unit, but by the events in your calendar.
-It compresses Day Boxes into long stretched rectangles, and provides you with the option to hide days that are empty of events.
+It compresses Day Boxes into long stretched rectangles.

 Keep&Share paid accounts have an additional “Side-by-Side” Calendar View option that allows you to look at multiple calendars side by side.
 To learn more about this feature, visit the Side-by-Side Viewing solutions folder.